 - Using a tablespoon or a cookie scoop, dollop the batter into the oil, cooking 4-5 at a time.
-Cook the fritters, turning them over, about 2 minutes per side for a total of about 3-4 minutes until deep golden brown. (to test for doneness insert a toothpick into the center to see if it comes out clean)
+Cook the fritters, turning them over, for about 2 minutes per side for a total of about 3-4 minutes until deep golden brown. (to test for doneness insert a toothpick into the center to see if it comes out clean)

-- Remove fritters from the oil with the spider tool and place on a tray lined with paper towels.
+- Remove fritters from the oil with the spider tool and place them on a tray lined with paper towels.

 - Make the glaze by combining powdered sugar, milk, and vanilla.